NasosG/Monopoly-CS-WPF/README.md

 <div align="center"><img src="images/image1.png" alt="Passing build"></div>

+# Game Files and Demo

+- The code with the ui elements, classes (models e.t.c.) and the assets are located in MonopolyGame folder.
+- A windows executable is located at Monopoly_Executable folder.

 # Rules of the game

-## Extra (new) rules implemented in our “hardcore” edition
+### Extra (new) rules implemented in our “hardcore” edition

 - When a player chooses to buy a property, there is a possibility that something will go wrong (for example a possibility to lose the money or meet a thief on the way).
 In that occasion the player loses the money of the property’s worth and takes nothing in return.
 (Unfortunate player).
 There is a 70% possibility that the player will buy the property and 30%, one of the “unfortunate” results to occur and cause the player to lose the money of the investment.
 - There are no hotels.
 So players can only build houses.

 <div align="center"><img src="images/image2.png" alt="Passing build"></div>

-## And the old rules that still apply to this game
+### And the old rules that still apply to this game

 - 2-4 players can play.
 - A game is played as a series of rounds.
 Each player takes a turn till a player wins or everybody except one player quits (1 player only is left).